 The visionary perspective laid by Architects, majorly influenced by revolutions, become part of the futuristic architecture’s origins

-In architecture, artistic movements emerge into new trends and styles signifying the people’s ideas and perspectives.
-Futurism was one such movement that emerged at the dawn of the 20th century in Italy.
-Motivated by the anti-historicism and shaped by the long, streamlined forms replicating speed, dynamism, and movement.
-The march to futurism was plainly put in a simple idea, it was to create a significantly modernized and sleeker appeal for the edifice.
+Motivated by the anti-historicism and shaped by the long, streamlined forms replicating speed, dynamism, and movement, the march to futurism was plainly put in a simple idea.
+It was to create a significantly modernized and sleeker appeal for the edifice.

 The current trends shape our future, as architects the visions of creating an efficient future and the pride in creating something that would withstand time and serve the imminent is what they try to achieve.
 As the world keeps up the pace to become more and more tech-savvy, the field of architecture grows along with it adapting to the needs.
 The futuristic architecture is a peephole to what lies ahead for the next generation as handed by the ancestors and their thinking.